MSDC allocates over £110,000 in grant funding

 “I’m particularly pleased that we are able to provide funding for 4Sight Vision Support because it will enable them to continue providing services that would not otherwise available in the District.
 The support they provide makes a real difference to the lives of our visually impaired residents, helping them to participate more in the community and therefore reducing social isolation.”

-For more information contact the Mid Sussex District Council Community Services Team on 01444 477495 or email Regina.Choudhury@midsussex.gov.uk.
+For more information contact the Mid Sussex District Council Community Services Team email Regina.Choudhury@midsussex.gov.uk.